 Focus Area Objectives Commitments Measures Foundations for Future Restoration Actions 5.1.
-With a focus on disadvantaged and other communities with environmental justice concerns, (1) educate the next generations about the Great Lakes ecosystem and (2) teach people the skills needed to enter the environmental restoration and protection workforce.
+With a focus on underserved communities, (1) educate the next generations about the Great Lakes ecosystem and (2) teach people the skills needed to enter the environmental restoration and protection workforce.
 5.1.a.
-Support and implement experience-based learning opportunities to promote Great Lakes stewardship, with a focus on disadvantaged and other communities with environmental justice concerns.
+Support and implement experience-based learning opportunities to promote Great Lakes stewardship, with a focus on underserved communities.
 5.1.b.
-Support and implement environmental workforce development programs, with a focus on disadvantaged and other communities with environmental justice concerns.
+Support and implement environmental workforce development programs, with a focus on underserved communities.
 5.1.1.
 Number of youth impacted through education and stewardship projects.
 5.1.2.
 Number of people trained through workforce development programs.
 5.2.
 Conduct targeted science to inform and assess Great Lakes restoration.
 5.2.a.
 Assess Great Lakes ecosystem health and implement interdisciplinary science projects that will guide Great Lakes restoration and help protect the lakes from current and future threats.
 5.2.1.
-Annual Great Lakes monitoring conducted; interdisciplinary science projects and assessments implemented to support the GLRI and Cooperative Science and Monitoring Initiative, lake-specific priorities identified in LAMPs and other GLWQA activities.
+Annual Great Lakes monitoring conducted; interdisciplinary science projects and assessments implemented to support the GLRI and CSMI, lake-specific priorities identified in LAMPs and other GLWQA activities.